ChiWang/DmpSW/Kernel/Readme.md

-#   Kernel of DAMPE software
+#   Kernel of DAMPE offline software

 ##  What are in here:
     1.  common abstract classes